ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_collins13ipcc.rst

    * project: CMIP5 (or CMIP6)
    * mip: variable mip, generally Amon or Omon
-   * field: T2Ms or T3Ms
    * exp: piControl
-   * preprocessor: which preprocessor to use, depends on field, for T2Ms preprocessor only needs to regrid, for T3Ms we need to extract levels either based on reference_dataset or specify levels.
+   * preprocessor: which preprocessor to use, depends on dimension of variable, for 2D preprocessor only needs to regrid, for 3D we need to extract levels either based on reference_dataset or specify levels.

    *Optional settings (variables)*

-   * reference_dataset: the reference dataset for level extraction in case of field T3Ms.
+   * reference_dataset: the reference dataset for level extraction in case of 3D variables.

 #.
 Script ch12_calc_map_diff_mmm_stippandhatch.ncl: